 Click here for more news

 Factum Arte and Factum Foundation’s long term commitment to Egypt continues!
 We received news that the Permanent Committee has granted the University of Basel a renewal of the permission to fully document the tomb of Seti I in colour and 3D and has granted permission for the restoration of Hassan Fathy’s great building Stoppelaere's House.
 Click here for more news

 FACTUM ARTE PROJECTS

 Increasingly, artists and institutions require a new type of mediator to turn their ideas into physical realities.
-Based in Madrid and Bologna, Factum Arte is dedicated to digital mediation, transformation and the production of works that redefine the relationship between two and three dimensions.
+Based in Madrid and Milano, Factum Arte is dedicated to digital mediation, transformation and the production of works that redefine the relationship between two and three dimensions.

 Factum Arte consists of a team of artists, conservators and technicians devoted to masterminding projects and solving problems, activities which have resulted in original solutions to highly specific challenges.
 The development and application of new technologies are accompanied by the highest levels of craftsmanship at every stage of the process.
 Factum Arte always works to the standards required by both the commercial and museum communities in which issues of conservation and archival permanence are of paramount importance.